-Submissions are currently open for soundbite!
+Submissions are currently CLOSED for soundbite!
 Read our guidelines below to see our submission / publication schedule.
 We re-open June 1st!

 Submission / Publication Schedule

 We hope to publish three volumes annually: